How Influencer Marketing Can Help You Grow Your Brand

 - BuzzSumo: Use BuzzSumo’s Influencer Marketing Tool to search for the influencers related to your industry and the topics they are campaigning about.

 - Plan and track your influencer outreach – You can find which sites are linked to your competitors’ websites by Alexa’s Competitor Backlink Checker and share your content with those sites.
-As your campaign moves on, you can track the marketing metrics to determine the number of leads.
+As your campaign progresses, you can track the marketing metrics to determine the number of leads.
 After the campaign, you can review the results to conclude if the outreach of the influencer marketing campaign is a success.